Differences Between the Reporting Systems

 To deal with imperfections of the reporting system existing previously, the FDA is going to extend the use of Manufacturer and User Facility Device Experience database (MAUDE).
 Since 2017 medical device manufacturers have to file the summary report on number of the incidents, but the information provided was relatively limited.
 According to the new requirements, medical device manufacturers would have to file a separate report on each incident related to their medical device production to the MAUDE database, which is publicly available.
 This would make incident reporting information available for all interested parties and increase transparency.

 At the same time, special exemptions based on the type of medical device and the appropriate risk level would exist within the new reporting system.
-For such cases the regulating authority would apply the Voluntary Malfunction Summary Reporting Program.
-According to this program, medical device manufacturers producing low risk medical devices that are exempted from obligatory incident reporting, could file summarized reports for specified periods instead of reporting on specific events.
-The approach is aimed to simplify the reporting procedures for medical devices bearing relatively low potential risk to public health and safety of patients, allowing the regulating authority to focus on high risk regulatory issues.
-The information provided in the course of Voluntary Malfunction Summary Reporting Program would not be publicly available, just as it was with Alternative Summary Reporting System.
+For such cases, the regulating authority would apply for the Voluntary Malfunction Summary Reporting Program.
+According to this program, medical device manufacturers producing low-risk medical devices that are exempted from obligatory incident reporting could file summarized reports for specified periods instead of reporting on specific events.
+The approach is aimed to simplify the reporting procedures for medical devices bearing relatively low potential risk to public health and safety of patients, allowing the regulating authority to focus on high-risk regulatory issues.
+The information provided in the course of the Voluntary Malfunction Summary Reporting Program would not be publicly available, just as it was with the Alternative Summary Reporting System.

 Summary of Changes